rticommunity/connextdds-py/docs/source/building.rst

 Requirements
 ============

-- macOS or Linux (Windows support coming soon)
+- Windows (requires Visual Studio 2015 or newer), macOS, or Linux
-- CMake 3.15+
-- Python 2.7, Python3.x with pip or pip3 respectively
+- Python 2.7 or Python3.x with pip or pip3 respectively
-- RTI Connext DDS 5.3.1, 6.0.x
+- RTI Connext DDS 5.3.1, 6.0.0, 6.0.1

 **Note: On certain platforms (ie Ubuntu 20.04 LTS), you must explicitly mention what python version you are using.
 To do so, just use pip3 or python3 in place of